 The M.Div. degree must be completed within six years of matriculation into the program.
 Students will plan their course of studies with an advisor according to guidelines outlined in the Master's Level Campus Life Handbook.

 All masters level students must successfully complete the course titled Pilgrimage in Faithfulness.
 PIF is an integrative course designed around major themes and traditions in Christian life, worship, and witness through the ages and in today’s world.
 The course brings the entire entering class together with a team of faculty for plenary and small group meetings, a common meal, and worship.
 It meets every Tuesday during the fall semester from 5:00 to 9:00 p.m.

 All Masters level students are required to take a six-hour workshop on preventing clergy sexual misconduct before graduation.
 Students in the Master of Divinity and Master of Arts in Ministry programs must take the workshop before beginning field studies.

 The Master of Divinity degree is awarded for successful completion of an approved 27-unit course of studies which include academic, field-based, and integrative studies in the fields of Bible, History, Theology and Ethics, Ministry, and three Practica.

-Eight courses at the introductory level are required and prerequisite to most other courses in their fields:
+Nine courses at the introductory level are required and prerequisite to most other courses in their fields: